Last Updated on

 Picture yourself post…..shower; in your Frette bathrobe, sprawled out on a luscious pillow-top contemporary four-poster, reading a delivered-to-your-door New York Times in front of a flick-of-switch gas fireplace.

-Walls and floor, accessories and bedding, are in coffee colors of every permutation from café au lait to dark Arabica.
-And unexpected architectural details – like chunks of crown molding that break up the brushed nickel fireplace façade – give the crisp, modern aesthetic an interesting twist.
+Walls and floor, accessories and bedding, sport coffee colors of every permutation, from café au lait to dark Arabica.
+It’s the unexpected architectural details, though, like chunks of crown molding over the brushed nickel fireplace, that gives the crisp, modern aesthetic an interesting twist.

 $375-$1500 per night for rooms and suites includes complimentary in-town chauffeured Lexus Sedans, complimentary shoe shine, free wi-fi.